 Psychological Statistics Course (Experimental Design 1)

-Third Year: Upon successful completion of coursework and either research poster or paper, student submits Plan of Study (Form 5), for advancement to candidacy and forms a Ph.D. committee.
+Third Year: Upon successful completion of coursework and either a research paper or poster, student submits Plan of Study (Form 5), for advancement of candidacy and forms a PhD committee.

-Third year and Beyond: Dissertation (a minimum of 12 dissertation credits must be taken)
+Third Year and Beyond: Dissertation (A minimum of 12 credits must be taken).

-Students will receive the Ph.D. degree in Complex Systems and Brain Sciences.
-Tuition waivers and competitive stipends for predoctoral fellows are available through individual research grants or the University.
+Students will receive the PhD degree in Complex Systems and Brain Sciences.
+Tuition waivers and competitive stipends for post doctoral fellows are available through individual research grants or the University.